-Figures 36 and 37 show the internals stores and fuselage, illustrating how the two fit together in a secure unit.
+Figures 35 and 36 show the internal stores and fuselage, illustrating how the two fit together to form a secure unit.

 In order to partake in the competition, we must be 100% confident that our aircraft can hold the internal and external stores securely.
 This testing will ensure that what takes off with of the aircraft will land with the aircraft.